hora/objects-in-javascript/README.md

 //

 // This is a difficult problem to solve with an array of strings.
-// Also, what if we wanted to keep track not only of their names and roles, but
+// Also, what if we wanted to keep track not only of their names and
-// other information, such as the multiple names the programmers had throughout
+// roles, but other information as well, such as the multiple names
-// their lives?
+// the programmers had throughout their lives?
 ```

 ## Enter: Objects